-Our yarns are 100% natural fibre, Wool, Alpaca, Mohair, Linen, Silk and they are either Welsh or UK yarns sourced from local farms or smallholdings local to us in Pembrokeshire or locations in the UK.
+Our hand dyed yarns are 100% natural fibre, Wool, Alpaca, Mohair, Linen, Silk.
+They are either Welsh or UK yarns sourced from local farms or smallholdings local to us in Pembrokeshire or locations in the UK.
 We only use yarn of the highest quality which we then hand dye and hand finish using water from springs at our Mill for the final wash and rinse.

 • We use only natural dyes in our process Indigo, Madder, Weld, etc and our fixing agent is Alum, a nontoxic water-soluble metallic salt that has many different uses in day-to-day life.
 Details of each yarn is provided on their individual description/sales page on our website.

 • We dye in small numbers to ensure quality of dye uptake and to try and ensure a consistent colour between skeins.

 • This is a hand-crafted product and therefore it is possible for there to be shade differences between skeins.
 It is recommended to alternate the skeins every few rows to avoid striping of colour or shade.

 • It is recommended that all yarns be hand washed with a pH neutral detergent in cool water with least agitation.
 Natural dye can be pH sensitive which means due to the acidity or alkalinity in some normal detergents the yarn colour would be modified or changed.
 This is also why you should never rinse naturally dyed yarn or fabric with vinegar, mistakenly believed as a way of fixing colour as this would also bring about a colour change.

 • Normal care should be given to avoid felting and stretching of the yarn.